 Dear Mr. Brown,

-I am writing to formally resign from my position as Senior Marketing Specialist at Procter & Gamble, with my final working day being June 4, 2023.
+I’m writing to let you know I’m resigning from my role as Senior Marketing Specialist at Procter & Gamble.
+My last day will be June 4, 2023.

 Yours sincerely,